vangxbg/vidly_project/README.md

 **Version 1.0.0**

-Project that stores videos in a database that can be rented by customers and managed by users.
+Project that stores videos in a database that can be rented by customers and managed by users using a RESTful API.

 This project was created by me through the the codwithmosh nodeJS training program on codewithmosh.com.
 The code here is only for viewing purposes.

 ### Quick explanation

 * index.js is main file that routes the server to all the middleware and modules to handle the server requests
-* startup folder contains the code require to startup the server such as connecting to the database, etc.
+* startup folder contains the code required to start up the server such as connecting to the database, listening to a port, etc.
 * routes folder contains the implementation for handling all the requests on each uri
 * config folder contains the environment variable settings
 * models folder contains the schema and validation requirement for each uri